enasequence/read_docs/faq/cohort-subs-guide.rst

 ..

-There is also a `python script<https://www.ebi.ac.uk/biosamples/docs/references/api/submit#_submit_curation_object>`_ which can be used to create the sample relationships.
 Please contact ena-path-collabs@ebi.ac.uk for technical support with any questions related to sample linking using BioSamples.

-4. Submit the cohort metadata
+6. Submit the cohort metadata
 '''''''''''''''''''''''''''''

 While the BioSamples database is key to capturing the linking of data types on participant level, the